DatacollectorVN/PySpark-Tutorial/setup-Hadoop/README.md

 ```
 You can get the permission denied like `localhost: nathanngo@localhost: Permission denied (publickey,password,keyboard-interactive)`.

-Stop Hadoop then resolbe problem:
+Stop Hadoop then resolve this problem:
 ```bash
 stop-all.sh
 ```